rush1dan/vehicle-tracking/README.md

 Duplicate the browser tab to see realtime syncing between server and multiple client instances.

+You can also connect from a different device on the same network providing the correct server local ip for example: http://192.168.1.10:3000.

 ## Demo
 [![IMAGE ALT TEXT HERE](VehicleTracking_YT.png)](https://www.youtube.com/watch?v=IUBV-C7MmDs)